pragati885/Youtube_data_analyst/README.md

 1. Clone this GitHub repository.
 2. Install the required Python libraries using `pip install -r requirements.txt`.
-3. Open and run the Jupyter Notebook `youtube_data_analysis.ipynb`.
+3. Open and run the Jupyter Notebook `youtube_analysis.ipynb`.